akamai/terraform-provider-akamai/docs/data-sources/property_rules.md

 ## Attributes Reference

-The following are the return attributes:
+The following attributes are returned:

-* `json` — PAPIs response to the query.
+* `rules` — Provisioning API ruletree JSON contents.
+* `errors` — List of validation errors associated with the ruletree object returned.